adeo/mozaic-design-system/src/pages/Contributing/CSSConventions/Naming/index.md

 order: 2
 ---

+## Naming rules

+In general, css classes must be written according to these basic principles :

+- Names are written in lowercase Latin letters.
+- Words are separated by a hyphen `(-)`.
+- The block name defines the namespace for its elements and modifiers.
+- The element name is separated from the block name by a double underscore `(__)`.
+- The modifier name is separated from the block or element name by a double hyphen `(--)`

 ## Prefixed classes

 Following the ITCSS convention, we add a two letters prefixe to all our classes.
-the first letter of the prefixe is the source ID, meaning a letter that tell you that the classe come from our design system.
+The first letter of the prefixe is the source ID, meaning a letter that tell you that the classe come from our design system.
 The second letter is the first letter of the ITCSS layer name.

 - `.ml-[classname]` : mozaic layout
 - `.mt-[classname]` : mozaic typography
 - `.mc-[classname]` : mozaic component
 - `.mu-[classname]` : mozaic utility

 ### States classes